pillareck/pillareck/README.md

 - 👋 Hi, I’m @pillareck
-- 👀 I’m interested in aprender a programar
+- 👀 I’m interested in learn to program
 - 🌱 I’m currently learning sql
-- 💞️ I’m looking to collaborate on projetos de iniciantes para ganhar experiência
+- 💞️ I’m looking to collaborate on beginner projects to gain experience
-- 📫 How to reach me estou no Linkedin
+- 📫 How to reach me I'm on Linkedin

 <!---
 pillareck/pillareck is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.